About the Urban Forestry Division

 Stopping the Spread of Ash Borers at the State Level

-DCR and DAR officials are working together, in collaboration with the United States Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS) and the USDA's United States Forest Service to take a number of swift proactive steps aimed at preventing the spread of the invasive beetle, including:
+DCR and DAR officials are working together, in collaboration with the United States Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS) and the USDA's United States Forest Service to take a number of swift proactive steps aimed at preventing the spread of the invasive beetle, including trapping programs for early identification and the introduction of parasitic wasps known to prey on the ash borer and thus control their population.
+The state is also under quarantine.

-Regulated items that would fall under quarantine include the following:
+Regulated items that fall under quarantine include the following:

 - The Emerald ash borer, in any living stage of development;